 What this leads to is a grilling experience which is suitable for novices and experienced Pit Masters alike.
-The cook itself is considerably shorter than you will find with other smokers, with a realistic time at around 2 hours, and is completely hassle free as the temperature is regulated which means there’s no constant checking of your meat’s progress.
+The cook itself is considerably shorter than with other smokers.
+A realistic time is around 2 hours, and is completely hassle-free as you can regulate the temperature.
+This means there’s no constant checking of your meat’s progress.

 Best Gas Smoker – Advantages

 - Push button ignition – Do you find it difficult to start your traditional BBQ?
 You could check out our article on the best BBQ fire lighters or you can just purchase a gas smoker which comes with a simple push-button ignition.
 One second of effort for a full-blown fire and you are literally cooking on gas.